Atmospheric entry: AVCOAT

-AVCOAT is a NASA-specified ablative heat shield, a glass-filled epoxy–novolac system.
+AVCOAT is a NASA-developed material used in the design of several ablative heat shields.

 NASA originally used it for the Apollo command module in the 1960s, and then utilized the material for its next-generation beyond low Earth orbit Orion crew module, which first flew in a December 2014 test and then operationally in November 2022.
 The Avcoat to be used on Orion has been reformulated to meet environmental legislation that has been passed since the end of Apollo.

 Thermal soak

 Thermal soak is a part of almost all TPS schemes.
 For example, an ablative heat shield loses most of its thermal protection effectiveness when the outer wall temperature drops below the minimum necessary for pyrolysis.
 From that time to the end of the heat pulse, heat from the shock layer convects into the heat shield's outer wall and would eventually conduct to the payload.
 This outcome can be prevented by ejecting the heat shield (with its heat soak) prior to the heat conducting to the inner wall.